Skilling Tasks

 - Users have offline access to the content for this many days: 15

 - Select the Assign permissions link.
-On the Assign permissions flyout panel, select the + Add any authenticated users, then select Save to apply this setting.
+On the Assign permissions flyout panel, select + Add any authenticated users, then select Save to apply this setting.

 -